wasmvision/wasmvision-site/content/getting-started/next-steps.md

 type: "docs"
 weight: 30
 description: >
-  What to do next now that you have installed wasmVision.
+  What to do now that you have installed wasmVision.
 ---

 Now that you have installed wasmVision, here are some possible next steps.